 “With the complexity of big data and the systems that manage and process data, we can easily overlook the fact that sometimes there’s a solution in the simplest thing,” he said.
 “Small wins will help earn support for long-term analytics projects.”

-"For example, social media marketers care about maximizing engagement and reach on their social posts.
-Prescriptive analytics can make data-driven recommendations such as use of a specific hashtag or emoji to maximize social traction with a specific audience segment," he said.
+“Social media marketers care about maximizing engagement and reach on their social posts,” he said.
+“Prescriptive analytics can make data-driven recommendations, such as use of a specific hashtag or emoji, to maximize social traction with a specific audience segment.”

 “Predictive and prescriptive analytics depend on a solid data foundation,” Mathew added.
 “The analytics are only as good as the data that feed them.”

 There’s a common misconception that the analytics industry is dominated by tech giants like Microsoft and IBM, which offer analytics software through their Power BI and Cognos with Watson platforms.
 Almost inevitably, web services titan Amazon also has a presence in the market with its cloud-based QuickSight BI service.

 Alongside these tech giants, there are numerous more specialized entrants into this congested marketplace, including SAP, Zoho and Sigma.
 Many offer free trials, though some will only reveal costs when you register for a quote.
 That’s not a step companies tentatively considering analytics are always happy to take.

 Some analytics platforms are code-specific (for example, Dash focuses on Python), while others are geared around no-code for simplicity, such as GoodData.
 Tableau works on Windows or Linux, whereas Domo is cloud-native.

 Factors to consider when looking for small business analytics tools include how many data streams you have and what format they come in, how you want to visualize parsed data, and what objectives you’re looking to achieve.
 For example, InsightSquared studies every revenue activity throughout a business before calculating successful deal profiles and determining where revenue-raising improvements can be made.